Joan Lluís Palos and Diana Carrió-Invernizzi (dirs.)

 Joan Lluís Palos is a lecturer in Modern History at the Universitat de Barcelona.
 He has conducted research on the political relations between Catalonia and the Habsburg monarchy and is currently preparing a book on the political messages conveyed by the iconographical schemes of the frescoes in the viceregal palace in Naples.

 Diana Carrió-Invernizzi, who received the special PhD award for her thesis Entre Nápoles y España.
-Cultura política y mecenazgo artístico de los virreyes Pascual y Pedro Antonio de Aragón (2006), is assistant professor of Art History at the UNED.
+Cultura política y mecenazgo artístico de los virreyes Pascual y Pedro Antonio de Aragón (2006), is a lecturer of Art History at the UNED.
 She has published El gobierno de las imágenes.
 Ceremonial y mecenazgo en la Italia española de la segunda mitad del siglo XVII (2008).